CloudVPS/openpanel-buildbot-config/readme.txt

 Commandline
 ^^^^^^^^^^^

 I've written a small script that uses the +post_build_request.py+ script to initiate a release build of all OpenPanel projects for all supported distributions.

+NOTE: +release.sh+ has all the builds hardcoded.
+It does no checking of anything what-so-ever.
+It is ridiculous to call it a script, really.
+It's merely a loop.
+Do not run it without reading (and possibly adjusting it to taste).

 Use it by logging into the buildbot master as _buildmaster_ and run: